MoeraOrg/moeraorg.github.io/overview/supervision.md

 being displayed.

-In the case of Moera, point 3 had to be thought about for an obvious reason: the network is decentralized, there is no supervisor over it and there is no even a physical possibility to delete content from it.
+In the case of Moera, point 3 had to be thought about for an obvious reason: the network is decentralized, there is no supervisor over it, and there is no even a physical possibility to delete content from it.

 Therefore, the following solution was proposed, which seems quite reasonable,